Notice of Privacy Practices

 - To comply with federal and state law.

-This Notice summarizes the ways TENNESSEE ONCOLOGY (the “Practice”) and those noted below may use and disclose -medical information about you.
+This Notice summarizes the ways TENNESSEE ONCOLOGY (the “Practice”) may use and disclose medical information about you.
 It also describes your rights and our duties regarding the use and disclosure of your medical information.
 This Notice applies to all records of your care held within the Practice.
-When we use the word “we” or “Practice” we mean all the persons/entities covered by this Notice and listed below, its locations, medical professionals and other persons/companies who assist us with your treatment, payment or our business as a health care provider.
+When we use the word “we” or “Practice” we mean all the persons/entities covered by this Notice, its locations, medical professionals and other persons/companies who assist us with your treatment, payment or our business as a health care provider.

 We are required by law –